 Tyrodon repandus (L.) P. Karst.

-Cap: 3-10 cm diameter, convex, becoming nearly plane, disc sometimes depressed; margin inrolled at first, lobed to undulate; surface dry, smooth to slightly scaly, cream to buff-orange, bruising to orange-brown.
+Cap: Very light brown, orangish, or buff.
+Convex with an in-rolled edge when young, becoming flat with a wavy edge.
+Sometimes quite large.
+The interior flesh is white but can become yellowish when sliced open or bruised.
+Sometimes multiple colors.
+Brittle in texture.
+3-10 cm diameter, convex, becoming nearly plane, disc sometimes depressed; margin inrolled at first, lobed to undulate; surface dry, smooth to slightly scaly, cream to buff-orange, bruising to orange-brown.

 Flesh: thick, white, brittle, bruising buff-orange, crumbly; odor and taste mild.

 Gills: There are no gills or pores.
 Instead, the under-surface and the upper part of the stem are covered with short, white, down-hanging teeth or spines.
 Only this mushroom and several close relatives have such teeth.Hymenophore: spines 0.2-0.6 cm long, brittle, cream-colored, bruising orange-brown, sometimes decurrent.

 Stem: 2-7 cm tall, 1.5-2.5 cm thick, equal to enlarged at the base; attachment central to eccentric; surface dry, smooth, cream to buff-yellow, bruising orange-brown; veil absent.